chensterman/FaceShot/README.md

 # FaceShot Chrome Extension

-A Chrome extension for screen capture and recording with real-time preview capabilities.
+A Chrome extension for screen capture and image processing with real-time personalization capabilities.

-## Project Overview

-FaceShot is a Chrome extension that allows users to capture their screen and process the captured frames in real-time.
-The extension features a simple UI with a toggle button to start and stop recording, and includes a preview window to see what's being captured.

 ## Technical Stack